15201541813/gitlearn/readme.txt

-Creating a new branch is quick.
+Crjfjfjajeating a new branch is quick.